Ford Transit Connect Insurance Rates

 Rates are averaged for all Ford Transit Connect models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Ford Transit Connect Insurance
+How to Find Affordable Ford Transit Connect Insurance

-The following list is a brief recap of the primary concepts that were presented in the illustrations above.
+The next list is a brief review of the data that was illustrated above.

-- Drivers age 16 to 20 are the costliest to insure, as much as $340 a month if full coverage is purchased
+- Drivers age 20 and younger pay the highest prices, possibly costing $340 a month for full coverage

 Rate Tables and Charts